sebastianberns/cleanfeatures/README.md

 The class provides three methods to process different types of input: a data tensor, a generator network, or a dataloader.

-All methods return a tensor of features [B, F] in range (-1, +1), where F is the number of features.
+All methods return a tensor of embedded features [B, F], where F is the number of features.

 #### compute_features